Holtorf Medical Group

 Aging and chronic illness also affect the hypothalamic-pituitary-thyroid-cellular axis.
 Both states tend to present with decreased TSH, decreased conversion of T4 to T3 in the cell, and increased reverse T3 levels.
 In these cases, serum reverse T3 levels may be a useful indicator of low tissue T3 levels.

 Another finding in the aging patient is a reduction in TSH response to thyrotropin-releasing hormone from the pituitary, resulting in depressed levels of TSH.
 This suppression is similar to the TSH suppression found in severely ill patients with documented nonthyroidal illness.

 Increased incidence of systemic illness and multiple medications in the elderly also directly affect thyroid function, further reducing the accuracy of the standard thyroid tests (T4 and TSH) as markers of true thyroid status.

-Elderly patients with chronic health conditions who show a FT3/rT3 ratio of less than 1.8 have low tissue thyroid levels.
+Elderly patients with chronic health conditions who show an FT3/rT3 ratio of less than 1.8 have low tissue thyroid levels.
 When treated with T3 and time-released T3 (as opposed to T4 only), these patients can see significant improvement in symptoms such as fatigue, depression, weight gain and obesity, heart failure, fibromyalgia, high cholesterol levels, and other chronic conditions.

-Although there are limitations in all type of testing for this age group, obtaining free T3, reverse T3 and the FT3/rT3 ratio may be helpful to provide a somewhat accurate evaluation of tissue thyroid status and may predict favorable responders to thyroid supplementation.
+Although there are limitations in all types of testing for this age group, obtaining free T3, reverse T3 and the FT3/rT3 ratio may be helpful to provide a somewhat accurate evaluation of tissue thyroid status and may predict favorable responders to thyroid supplementation.